co234/K/README.md

 I am currently an Assistant Researcher at Hangzhou Dianzi University.
 Before joining Hangzhou Dianzi University, I received my Ph.D. degree from the University of Technology Sydney (UTS).
 My recent research interests include **Fairness** and **Bayesian Statistics**.
 I am also interested in topics about **Bias mitigation in LLM** and **AI4Science**.
-Feel free to reach out to discuss potential collaborations in any related field or area of mutual interest.
+Feel free to reach out to discuss potential collaborations in any related field or area of mutual interest [[contact](yixuan.zhang@hdu.edu.cn)].

 ### News
 - One paper accepted for ICML 2024